asreview/asreview/docs/source/intro/contribute.rst

 Donate
 ~~~~~~

-The ASReview LAB software is Free and Open Source Software (FOSS).
+The ASReview software is Free and Open Source Software (FOSS).
 To support
-the development of ASReview, you can donate via the
+the development, you can donate via the
 `ASReview crowdfunding platform
 <https://steun.uu.nl/project/help-us-to-make-covid-19-research-accessible-to-
 everyone>`_.
 Even small donations are highly appreciated!